MygithubMichaelSA/Wealth-of-nations-Analysis-using-Tableau/README.md

-# Wealth of nations Analysis using Excel and Tableau
+# Wealth of nations Analysis using Tableau

 Measured the statistics of a specfic number of countries.
 The three categories that were considered were; GDP per capita, Life Expectancy and Number of Smartphone Users.